-Funding notes: This studentship is only available to EU citizens.
-Non-EU students interested in our group's work, however, are encouraged to contact us as it may be possible to apply for personal fellowships.
+Funding notes: This studentship is in competition for funding with others at our institution.
+The funding is only available to UK citizens and residents.
+Non-UK students interested in our group's work, however, are encouraged to contact us as it may be possible to apply for personal fellowships.
 Self-funded students are also invited to apply.

 Support for Individual Fellowships